Kurento/kurento/source/user/tutorials.rst

 WebRTC Many-To-Many video call (Group Call)
 ===========================================

 This tutorial connects several participants to the same video conference.
-A group call will consist -in the media server side- in N*N WebRTC endpoints, where N is the number of clients connected to that conference.
+A group call will consist (in the media server side) in N*N WebRTC endpoints, where N is the number of clients connected to that conference.

 .. toctree::
    :maxdepth: 1